 Student-to-student mentoring schemes including practical support for new students plus weekly sessions focusing on academic work.

 The Student Money Advice Team provides support and advice to help students manage money, plus information about funding, bursaries and scholarships.

-The Study Skills Service provides advice, information and resources to help improve academic performance and to develop transferable skills for employment.
+The Student Development and Study Skills Service provides advice, information and resources to help improve academic performance and to develop transferable skills for employment.